Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 2. Get the right pair of binoculars

-Of all the bird watching tools available on the market, the one every birder should invest in is a pair of birding binoculars.
-This allows you to find a bird and identify it from a distance.
+Of all the birdwatching tools available on the market, the one every birder should invest in is a pair of birding binoculars.
+These allow you to find a bird and identify it from a distance.
 If cared for properly, a good pair can last for years.
+They’re often expensive, but budget-friendly binoculars do exist.
+And they can revolutionize the birding experience.

 Beginners may want to start with 8x42s.
 The first number indicates magnification strength, while the second is the diameter of the objective lens.